flame/blis/docs/Discord.md

 You may use Discord in any or all of the following ways:

 - On mobile devices via the Android and iOS app stores
-- Through a tab or window in a [web browser](https://discord.com/login))
+- Through a tab or window in a [web browser](https://discord.com/login)
 - Via their standalone desktop application, available for download via their [Download](https://discord.com/download) page.

 You can even stay logged in on multiple devices!
 Each one will automatically sync itself to newly sent/received messages.

-## Joining Discord
+## Creating an account

 If you don't already have a Discord account, you'll need to first create one.

 As of this writing, you may follow these steps to create your account:

-*NOTE: We recommend executing these steps using a desktop web browser (or standalone desktop app) rather than the mobile app.
-Once you've signed up and joined the BLIS server, you can proceed to use your client(s) of choice (mobile app, desktop app, or web browser).*
+*NOTE: We recommend executing these steps using a desktop web browser.
+Once you've created your account and joined the BLIS server, you can proceed to use your client(s) of choice (mobile app, desktop app, or web browser).*

 1. Go to [https://discord.com](https://discord.com) and click on "Login" at the top-right.
 2. At the bottom of the dialog, click the "Register" link.